knowledge is structured in consciousness

 ‘Science has changed our lives and is vital to the world’s future prosperity, and all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.’
 The National Curriculum, 2014.

 This quote underpins the ever evolving nature of Science and the teaching of Science within our school.
 Science is a core subject alongside English and Mathematics.
-Each child takes part in a weekly science lesson or designated science days which develops their scientific enquiry skills and also their knowledge and understanding of a range of science topics.
+In Science lessons, each child develops their scientific enquiry skills and also their knowledge and understanding of a range of science topics

 These are experienced through practical enquiry, development of scientific vocabulary and fun activities.
 The children are given many opportunities to apply their skills through their science lessons and termly themes.
 Regular assessment informs both child and teacher and then empowers the children to become independent, inquisitive scientists.